jrzvnn/jrzvnn/README.md

 - 💻 I’m an SRE, DevOps Engineer.
 - 🤖 Currently learning AWS & K8s.
 - 🎯 Life Hack: Talking to a rubber ducky uncovers hidden coding errors.
-- ⚡ Fun fact: Can solve a Rubik's Cube less than 15 seconds.
 - 👉 `npx jrzvnn` Hit in your console or terminal to connect with me.
 - 📫 How to reach me: jrzvnn@gmail.com